jeeb/avisynth/distrib/Readme/readme_history.txt

     a=ArrayAdd(a,"s1") # [3,[1,2],"s1"]
     a=ArrayAdd(a,"s2") # [3,[1,2],"s1","s2"]
     a=ArrayDel(a,2) # [3,[1,2],"s2"]
-- New: ArrayIns(a, b, n): inserts b into a to position n (a and b are arrays, n is a zero based index.
+- New: ArrayIns(a, b, n): inserts b into a to position n (a is array, b is the value to insert, n is a zero based index.
 0: inserts at the beginning, array_size: inserts after the last element)
 - New: ArrayDel(a, n): removes the n-th element from a (a is array, n is a zero based index, must be a valid index between 0 and arraysize-1)
 - Enhancement: xPlaneMin/Max/Median/MinMaxDifference runtime functions to accept old packed formats (RGB24/32/48/64 and YUY2)
   (By autoconverting them to Planar RGB or YV16)